 The buy-to-build ratio is calculated by taking the value of corporate mergers and acquisitions and dividing it by the value of gross fixed capital formation (which is a rough measurement of 'greenfield' investment).
 Compiling the requisite historical data for this calculation is no small task.
-The main hurdle, as Jonathan Nitzan notes, is that "there are no systematic historical time series for mergers and acquisitions".
+The main hurdle, as Jonathan Nitzan notes, is that "there are no systematic historical time series for mergers and acquisitions" (2001).
 So any estimate must piece together a hodgepodge of different sources.

-In this post, I've used Joseph Francis' 2013 estimates for the US buy-to-build ratio.
-You can download his data here, and read his methods here.
-It's also worth reading Bichler and Nitzan's comments on Francis' calculation, which are available here.
+In this article, I've used Joseph Francis' (2013) estimates for the US buy-to-build ratio.
+The data is available here: http://joefrancis.info/databases/Francis buy to build.xlsx.
+It's also worth reading Bichler and Nitzan's comments on Francis' calculation (Bichler & Nitzan, 2013).